 You get the ferry from the town of Uno.
 It costs 580 yen return.

-Uno is connected by local train to the bullet train stop at Okayama making it totally possible to visit Naoshima Island on a day trip from Kyoto, Osaka and Hiroshima (I wouldn’t try a day trip from Tokyo unless you are very mad or very rich and can afford to pay for the super fast Nozomi trains).
+Uno is connected by local train to the bullet train stop at Okayama making it totally possible to visit Naoshima Island on a day trip from Kyoto (that’s what we did, check out my guide to quirky Kyoto here), Osaka and Hiroshima (I wouldn’t try a day trip from Tokyo unless you are very mad or very rich and can afford to pay for the super fast Nozomi trains).

 Osaka and Hiroshima are just over two hours away – plus ferry, Kyoto is 3-4 hours away depending on how lucky you get with train and ferry connections – one reason we couldn’t see everything was that we came from Kyoto and didn’t arrive until gone 11am.